emjose/kboard/README.md

 ```
 open index.html
 ```
+#### Notes
-    * Press the "en/ru" key to switch between English and Russian modes.
+- Press the "en/ru" key to switch between English and Russian modes.
-    * The virtual keyboard will respond to your physical keyboard, with the exception of the "return" key.
+- The virtual keyboard will respond to your physical keyboard, with the exception of the "return" key.
-    * For speech recognition, enable the microphone on your computer and press the microphone key on the virtual keyboard.
+- For speech recognition, enable your computer microphone and press the microphone key on the virtual keyboard.
 Speak clearly and speech will be transcribed in the text area.

 <p id="live-site"><p>